-A sustainable business strategy aligns stakeholders on the vision and mission of the business and engrains sustainability into every part of the organization.
-A clearly defined and well-communicated vision ensures decisions are made using sustainability as a filter to reflect the core values of the company.
+A sustainable business strategy aligns stakeholders with the vision and mission of the business and engrains sustainability into every part of the organization.
+A clearly defined and well-communicated vision ensures decisions are made using sustainability as a filter to reflect the company's core values.

 2. Fundamental connection between sustainability and doing business

 Deep purpose and business profitability are not opposing forces; rather, they reinforce each other to create competitive advantage.
 A good sustainable business strategy has its foundations rooted in the belief that incorporating sustainability leads to a more successful way of doing business, resulting in business longevity.